ROYAL-HarsH/Discord-Bot-Example/README.md

 ## Getting Started:

-These instructions will get you a copy of the bot up and running on your local machine or on bluefox for development and personal purposes.
+These instructions will get you a copy of the bot up and running on your local machine or on bluefox for development or personal purposes.
 See deployment for notes on how to deploy the project on a live system or on bluefox.

 ### Prerequisites: